Skip to content

 Overview

 Randomized clinical trials (RCTs) are the best way to determine if interventions are safe and effective.
-RCTs fail to enroll and retain diverse patients in research studies.
-These subjects do not represent the patients that have the disease that is being studied.
+However, most RCTs fail to enroll and retain diverse patients.
+This means that research participants are not representative of the groups of patients that have the disease that is being studied.

 Behavioral economics (BE) tell us how people make decisions.
 We have used BE to understand health behaviors.
-No one has studied how BE could improve how representative patients are that enroll in RCTs.
-We have done some research to address this problem but more needs to be done.
-As part of the BETTER Center, we are trying to develop and test BE methods that address the problem we have described above.
+To date, there has not been sufficient research on how BE could improve enrollment and retention of representative patients in RCTs.
+The goal of the BETTER Center is to develop and test BE methods that may address the problem described above.

 As part of the BETTER Center, we are conducting three projects.

-Project 2 aims to answer the question: What are BE methods that improve the representativeness of people in heart disease studies?
+QUESTION: What BE methods improve the racial and ethnic diversity of people in prospective studies?

 Results & Impact